 There is a wealth of human history lying on sea and lake beds, and along shorelines.

 Marine archaeologists unearth underwater secrets by studying the ocean floor, searching for sites that tell stories of our past.
-As well as vessels, this exploration could uncover submerged landscapes, ports, or even human remains.
+As well as vessels, these undersea adventures could uncover submerged landscapes, ports, or even ancient artefacts.

 Many of the archaeological sites result from marine transportation throughout the ages, and rising sea levels.